SaketSrivastav/Machine-Learning/Unsupervised Learning and Dimensionality Reduction/README.txt

 2. http://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients

 Requirements to get started:
-1. Install an Jupyter Notebook
+1. Install Jupyter Notebook.
-2. Install the latest version of python from Annaconda: https://www.anaconda.com/distribution/
+2. Install the latest version of python from Annaconda: https://www.anaconda.com/distribution/.
 3. Open your command promt by clicking on start windows and typing cmd.
 4. Once when the cmd is open, type pip install scikit-learn.